 In 2023, the provincial government announced the modernization of the marketplace to create more convenience and choice for consumers.
-In addition to more retailers selling alcohol, it was announced that LCBO will become the exclusive wholesaler for all retail, bars and restaurants selling alcohol and a new ‘cost-plus’ wholesale pricing would be developed that was consistent for all retailers.
-These changes will be implemented on April 1, 2026.
+In addition to more retailers selling alcohol, it was announced that LCBO will become the exclusive wholesaler for all retail, bars and restaurants selling alcohol, and a new ‘cost-plus’ wholesale pricing would be developed that was consistent for all retailers.

 At the same time, LCBO has embarked on a multi-year program called Future State Modernization (FSM) that will strengthen our IT systems, and streamline our business processes, improving our operations for our company and our stakeholders.

-FSM is a critical enabler of marketplace modernization, and both will result in changes for suppliers in the coming months.
+FSM is a critical enabler of marketplace modernization, and both will result in changes for hospitality licensees starting April 1.

 - We will be expanding same-day pickup to all 680+ LCBO stores.

-- Dropshipping will be introduced, which means that if you purchase select Ontario-made products on wholesale.lcbo.com, they may be shipped directly from the alcohol supplier.
+- Dropshipping will be introduced, which means that if you purchase select domestic products on wholesale.lcbo.com, they may be shipped directly from domestic alcohol suppliers.

 If you currently order on wholesale.lcbo.com, there will be a migration period where new information cannot flow into our systems as we approach April 1.
 As a result, the following impacts and actions should be noted to ensure a smooth transition and prevent any interruptions to your business.